veeam/blksnap/doc/blksnap.rst

  * Reliability.
  * Minimal consumption of system resources during backup.
  * Minimum recovery or replication time of the entire system.

-Thus, the blksnap module is the best way to create snapshots for backup tools.

 Features
 ========